tegonal/gt/README.md

 -d|--directory               (optional) directory into which files are pulled -- default: pull directory of this remote (defined during "remote add" and stored in .gt/<remote>/pull.args)
 --chop-path                  (optional) if set to true, then files are put into the pull directory without the path specified.
 For files this means they are put directly into the pull directory
--w|--working-directory       (optional) path which gt shall use as working directory -- default: .gt --auto-trust                 (optional) if set to true, all public-keys stored in .gt/remotes/<remote>/public-keys/*.asc are imported if GPG verification fails and in such a case without the need of a manual consent -- default: false
+-w|--working-directory       (optional) path which gt shall use as working directory -- default: .gt --auto-trust                 (optional) if set to true and GPG is not set up yet, then all keys in.gt/remotes/<remote>/public-keys/*.asc are imported without manual consent -- default: false
 --unsecure                   (optional) if set to true, the remote does not need to have GPG key(s) defined in gpg database or at .gt/<remote>/*.asc -- default: false
 --unsecure-no-verification   (optional) if set to true, implies --unsecure true and does not verify even if gpg keys are in store or at .gt/<remote>/*.asc -- default: false